isomerpages/nlb-curiocity/_story-maps/historic-districts.md

 Chinatown by Marco Verch Professional Photographer via Flickr Kampong Glam by Erwin Soo [CC BY 2.0]
 Little India by KimonBerlin [CC BY 2.0]
+Singapore River bridges by William Cho [CC BY 2.0]